 Since then, the responsibility of representing Romania inside the council has been passed from one ministry/authority to another; thus, till the beginning of 2021, it was no visibility of Romania’s activity in this partnership despite that EBSI is the most important project, and the Romanian companies and research institutions could have been implied in its implementation.

 In the first months of 2020, the representative was the president of the Authority for the Digitalization of Romania.
-Since September 2020, this attribution is held by the National Institute for Research and Development in Informatics — ICI Bucharest, following a government decision (article in the Official Monitor), the representative being appointed Dr.Carmen Elena Cirnu.
+From September 2020 till July 2021, this attribution was held by the National Institute for Research and Development in Informatics — ICI Bucharest, following a government decision (article in the Official Monitor), the representative being appointed Dr.Carmen Elena Cirnu.

 Since the beginning of July 2021, the List of EBP representatives states that Monica Chiffa, Head of Digital Single Market Office at Authority for the Digitalization of Romania, is the representative.